 Many ASUS laptop users have reported that their ASUS laptop battery is not charging.
-The battery indicator on the laptop says “plugged in, not charging” even when an AC adapter is connecting to the laptop.
+The battery indicator on the laptop says “plugged in, not charging” even when an AC adapter is connected to the laptop.

 This is so frustrating.
 But don’t worry.
-Many people have resolved “plugged in, not charging” issue on ASUS laptops with the solutions below.
+Many people have resolved the “plugged in, not charging” issue on ASUS laptops with the solutions below.

 Try these fixes

 - Reinstall your battery driver

 - Switch to Full Capacity Mode in ASUS Battery Health Charging

 As the error message suggested, the battery has been plugged but it’s not charging, so make sure to plug your adapter correctly and tightly, in order to be detected.

 In addition, probably your AC adapter or cable is damaged, which is why it’s not detected and charging.
 If that’s the case, you’ll need to switch to another AC adapter for your battery.

 However, before buying a new battery charger for your ASUS laptop, you can try the following solutions and these methods work like a charm for many people.

 A missing or outdated battery driver can cause your ASUS laptop “Plugged in, Not charging” issue.
 So you should reinstall your battery driver for your laptop, in order to fix the battery not charging issue.